MrPenguin07/ebuilds/README.md

 Live 9999 ebuilds must be **keyworded** for portage to accept them,
 See the [Gentoo Live Ebuild Wiki](https://wiki.gentoo.org/wiki/Live_ebuilds) for information on managing keyworded ebuilds.

-You can accept specific live ebuilds semi-automatically using emerge's option `--autounmask` in conjuction with `dispatch-conf` `u` .
+You can accept specific live ebuilds semi-automatically using emerge's option `--autounmask` in conjuction with `dispatch-conf u` or `etc-update`.